hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

         * RST is used for dimensional reduction/feature selection here
     * [Kernel based IDS][9]
       * It says it's real time, but more than 1 sec is really too long to be real time...
+    * [Anomaly Detection with Supervised & Unsupervised Methods][11]
+      * The existing ANIDS systems summary
+      * Attack Detection with KDD99 data using Supervised, Unsupervised data.
+They found that supervised has lower FPR while unsupervised methid is better at detecting unknown methods

 **************************************************************************************************